vyshnavi-v22/complier-design/README.md

 Displays the LL(1) parsing table.

 **Lab 3:ELIMINATION-OF-AMBIGUITY**
-# Elimination of Ambiguity, Left Recursion and Left Factoring

 ## Aim
 To eliminate ambiguity, left recursion, and perform left factoring in a given grammar.